 Albert directed and starred in his follow-up film, The Commitment, about an interracial gay couple adopting a newborn baby.
 After the couple meets the pregnant Asian birthmother, they receive a surprise that threatens their relationship.
 In addition to writing, directing, and executive producing the film, Albert also stars as Robert.
-Richard Propes of The Independent Critic wrote, "Emotional resonance, joy and heartbreak...indeed, this is a film that would be difficult to pull off if not for its tremendously talented cast."
-The film screened at over 25 film festivals on four continents and won multiple awards, most notably edging out Oscar®-nominated Moonrise Kingdom to win a 2013 NASW Media Award.
+Richard Propes of The Independent Critic wrote, "Emotional resonance, joy and heartbreak... indeed, this is a film that would be difficult to pull off if not for its tremendously talented cast."
+The film has screened at 40 film festivals on five continents and won multiple awards, most notably edging out Oscar®-nominated Moonrise Kingdom to win a 2013 NASW Media Award.
 The film is available at Amazon.com on the compilation Green Briefs.